emmagan/jhu_comp_gen/README.md

 ![Wheeler graph](images/wheeler-vis.png)

 If the input file doesn't contain an ordering to verify or the `-no` ignore-ordering flag is used, all possible orderings are checked.
+Otherwise, the program verifies the ordering in the input file.

 ```
 python main.py -p data/trie/trie.txt -a partition
 ```